Here are other organization's webinars and local, regional and national events to help you with planning out your year.

 The Hartford Foundation for Public Giving, The Foundation Center, and The Alliance for Nonprofit Management are hosting a special set of sessions for grantmakers on the first day of the 2018 Capacity Builders Conference.

 OCTOBER 10-12: Hartford Hilton, Hartford

 The 2018 Alliance for Nonprofit Management Annual Capacity Builder’s Conference is a one-of-a-kind, opportunity for capacity builders of every kind: consultants, coaches, funders, academics, executives, you name it, to come together.
 The conference provides the chance to convene, dialogue, learn, shape and advance the field for the good of the nonprofits and communities we serve.
-The three-day event includes presentation opportunities with local nonprofits, work-sessions for our Affinity & Interest Groups, twenty-plus workshop sessions curated for capacity builders by capacity builders, and thought provoking plenary sessions.
+The three-day event includes presentation opportunities with local nonprofits, work-sessions for our Affinity & Interest Groups (including a Grantmaker Convening), twenty-plus workshop sessions curated for capacity builders by capacity builders, and thought provoking plenary sessions.
 Our 2018 theme is "Re-envisioning Our Field: Advancing Racial Equity and Leading Innovation in Capacity Building."
 This is a critical time for our field to reflect, to learn together, and to consider how our work should evolve to address racial inequities in our society.
 From amplifying emerging approaches to reflecting on research and exploring its implications for practice, we invite you to register now and plan to bring your perspectives, experiences, and energy to our annual conference.

 OCTOBER 13: Grace Farms, New Canaan